THE DOVER WAR MEMORIAL PROJECT

 Re-United in Heaven

-Ellen Kate and Yvonne Mary Mills.
-They died on 1 September 1944, as they were running across the High Street towards Peppers Close and Lagoon Cave to shelter They lived at 9 Peter Street.
+Ellen Kate and Yvonne Mary Mills died on 1 September 1944, as they were running across the High Street towards Peppers Close and Lagoon Cave to shelter They lived at 9 (18?)
+Peter Street

-Ellen and Yvonne Mills were buried at Charlton, Dover, on 5th September, 15 2S.
-The headstone reads:
+Ellen and Yvonne Mills were buried on 5 September at Charlton, Dover.
+15 2S.
+The first part of their burial service was held at Charlton church.
+The headstone at Charlton reads:

 In memory of